21-26 August 2014

 Festival overview2014 is certainly shaping up to be another exciting year in the life of the Presteigne Festival.

-- The Festival proper will have a strong Polish flavour; we not only celebrate the centenary of Anglo-Polish composer Andrzej Panufnik, but also include important music by Penderecki, Lutosławski, Górecki and Bacewicz, and feature works by two successful younger generation Polish composers – Paweł Łukaszewski and Maciej Zielinski.Other exciting ingredients include composer-in-residence Stephen McNeff, a celebration of John McCabe's seventy-fifth birthday and the inclusion of music from Welsh composers commemorating the Dylan Thomas centenary.
+- This year's Festival has a strong Polish flavour; we not only celebrate the centenary of Anglo-Polish composer Andrzej Panufnik, but also include important music by Penderecki, Lutosławski, Górecki and Bacewicz, and feature works by two successful younger generation Polish composers – Paweł Łukaszewski and Maciej Zielinski.Other exciting ingredients include composer-in-residence Stephen McNeff, a celebration of John McCabe's seventy-fifth birthday and the inclusion of music from Welsh composers commemorating the Dylan Thomas centenary.

 - 2014 sees a particularly strong crop of commissions, with special prominence given to vocal and choral pieces – a new Requiem for soloists, chorus and orchestra from Paweł Łukaszewski, an unaccompanied choral work from Lynne Plowman and Lie Still – a cycle of three songs by Toby Young to words by Dylan Thomas.
 There is a string quartet And the Snow did Lie from Hilary Tann, a work for clarinet and piano from Daniel Kidane (the 2013 Royal Philharmonic Society/Presteigne Festival Alan Horne memorial commission) and Ilid Jones will premiere a new Oboe Concerto by Stephen McNeff.